wuhk76/PingPong/README.md

 Send “:s” {message}

-	Sends message from the current interface to receiving interface.
+	Sends a message from the current interface to the receiving interface.
 Unlike natural chat, the program will not go to receiving mode afterwords.

 Recursive Receive: “:rr” (no options)